 AI has made big data a hot topic and has opened up new mining streams for data that can be used to engage customers.
 One major retailer, for example, has used AI for targeted customer engagement instead of randomly pushing products on promotion.

-“Using AI, this major global supermarket chain is now engaging in highly personalized dialog as the same products don’t have the same value for everyone,” explains Ada Sekirin, CEO, Europe at Business & Decision, an Orange Business Services company.
+“Using AI, this major global supermarket chain is now engaging in highly personalized dialog as the same products don’t have the same value for everyone,” explains Ada Sekirin, CEO, Europe at Business & Decision, an Orange Business company.
 “The retailer has 300 predictive models running in parallel, calculating billions of opportunities to communicate the right message to the right person at the right time.”

 AI has untapped scope when it comes to unformatted photos and video.
 “Soon we won’t just be storing imagery, we’ll be making sense of it.
 Machine algorithms will really understand what is going on in videos and photos and turn them into actions,” explains Sekirin.